BeltonMenete/X-loader-animation/README.md

 # React + TypeScript + Vite
-If you want to contribute, then feel free to fork, add more variants, and push it;
+If you want to contribute, then feel free to fork it, add more variants to it, and push it;